Orthotest/Orthotest.github.io/_posts/foot/2018-04-18-integra-cadence.md

 ## Other

--Epic smartphrase: .cadencefu or .cadenceconsent -Collect weight at every visit
+- Epic smartphrase: .cadencefu or .cadenceconsent
+- Collect weight at every visit